Did you know on average a typical app uses 18 third-party SDKs, and more if it’s a game?

 Another helpful analysis with HeadSpin is the ability to see not just which SDKs are being loaded, but also all the network calls being made by third-party SDKs.

 How it works: HeadSpin executes performance tests on your app running on real networks and devices in our global infrastructure, and our AI engine automatically analyzes all the client-server traffic to generate a dashboard that visualizes and prioritizes the factors impacting your app’s performance.

-Now, let’s consider another analysis we did for Airbnb.
+Now, let’s consider another analysis we did.
 We found that users of their app had to wait 16 seconds before their first opportunity to interact with the app, represented by the metric time to interact (TTI).
-Drilling in further, we saw that Facebook calls were being serially loaded and this was contributing to 5.3 seconds of this time.
+Drilling in further, we saw that calls to a social app were being serially loaded and this was contributing to 5.3 seconds of this time.

-Similarly, in the analysis we did for Chime, 3rd party SDKs were a major contributor to slow launch time.
+Similarly, in the analysis we did for one finance app, 3rd party SDKs were a major contributor to slow launch time.
 For instance, we saw that UrbanAirship hosted on Google was redirecting to Asia, not the US as it should have.

 Network calls like this can be a black box for developers, especially if you’re using CocoaPods or another dependency manager to import the SDK.
 But the implications can really add up in terms of client-server performance, especially if a large number of calls are being made.

 What can you do to reduce bloat and fatigue in your apps?
 Here’s what we recommend: